Festival & Conference FAQs

 At what times do the films screen?

-Opening night starts at 7 pm.
+Opening night typically starts at 7 pm on Thursday.
 Films are screened all day on Friday, Saturday, and Sunday.
 Afternoon matinees and evening shows are offered Monday thru Thursday.
-Full film schedule will be released closer to the Festival.
+The full film schedule will be released closer to the Festival.

 Can I volunteer at the Festival?

 Are there opportunities to network?

 Yes, lots!
 There are meet and greets with many writers and producers as well as parties where you can meet lots of people currently working in the entertainment industry.
 In fact, many attendees have sold their scripts and found new opportunities by attending the festival.
 To hear some of our success stories, visit the Success Stories page.

 What is the difference between a Badge & a Film Pass?